 When it comes to lighting, there are many options to make your ideas shine!
 Pendant, floor or table lamps with golden accents blend together smoothly, offering just the right amount of contrast just enough, yet don’t fight for you attention.

 Anyone can make this style work as long as you don’t go overboard and stick to a few guidelines.
 The varied tones of metals can actually complement each other perfectly if they don’t compete.

 Have a gold pendant lamp that really draws attention?
 Don’t pair an equally eye-grabbing dining table to it-instant clash.
 Opt instead for wall art or textiles, and copper to create depth and interest.

 Go all out

 Feeling ready to commit?
 First choose a metal to dominate, and make the others accents, not competitors.

 Keep the dominant metal in line with your paint colors: silver with cool tones like white, grey or blue and gold with warm tones like beige, red or yellow.
 This easy trick will make the colors look rich and vibrant.

 So when in doubt, make sure to spread out your mixed metal items or they could look cluttered.
 Metallics give a room that special something and reflect light just like mirrors would, so don’t be scared!

-For more mixed metal design inspiration, check out Mobilia Canada’s Pinterest.
+For more mixed metal design inspiration, check out our Pinterest board.